So you survived their junior year of high school–congratulations, mom!

 They may be in their room (with headphones on) more.
 They want privacy and time to chill–time to not stress about all the stuff they have to do and the big decisions sitting on their shoulders.

 Or they may be spending a lot more time with their friends.
-This is your teen’s last year living at home, so try to remember that their time with friends is really important.
+This is your teen’s last year living at home, so try to remember that their time with friends is really important to them.

 #Money, #Carepackages, #Laundry, #MoreMoney